vreyespue/scipy_cut_tree_balanced/paper/paper.md

 # Abstract

-Hierarchical (a.k.a. agglomerative) linkage techniques are common in a wide range of fields such as economics, bioinformatics, (`some fields`).
-The output of these techniques are dendrograms, which are directed acylic graphs (`note: not just DAGs - they have tree structure`) that define the linkage between input data.
-Generating clusters requires some method of cutting the dendrogram to separate groups of points from each other.
+Hierarchical clustering techniques are common in a wide range of fields such as economics, bioinformatics, (`some fields`).
+The output of these techniques are dendrograms, which are directed acylic graphs (`note: not just DAGs - they have tree structure`) that define the linkages between input data that define clusters.
+Generating clusters requires some method of cutting the dendrogram to separate groups of points from each other, usuaully proceeding in bottom-up i.e. agglomerative, or top-down i.e. divisive directions.
 Many existing cutting techniques, such as a straight cut along a constant height, lead to clusters with highly imbalanced sizes.
-This paper presents and demonstrates balancedCut for Python - a method of cutting dendrograms with balanced cluster sizes.
+In certain cases, such as with high-dimensional data, these clusters do not accurately represent the underlying structure of the data.
+This paper presents and demonstrates balancedCut for Python - a fast and simple method of cutting dendrograms that results in balanced cluster sizes.

 # Introduction

 - What is hierarchical clustering, dendrogram, tree cut.